WirecardMobileServices/Wirecard-ePOS-API-Integration/docs_source/wechat.md

 - `"originalSaleId"` - identifier of original Sale-Purchase
 - `"payments"` - includes payment-specific information
     - `"paymentMethod"` - defines payment method; it must be same as original payment transaction
-    - `"transactionType"` - defines type of this transaction; `"REVERSE"` operation must include `"REVERSAL"` transaction type
+    - `"transactionType"` - defines type of this transaction; `REVERSE` operation must include `REVERSAL` transaction type
-    - `"originalTransactionId"` - identifier of original purchase transaction
+    - `"originalTransactionId"` - identifier of original WeChat purchase transaction which will be reversed

 ### Reverse Response